 I’ve spent three summers documenting life at Dudley for the YMCA camp.
 Every year I’m floored by witnessing the outward affection boys and young men can have for one another when they’re taught it’s ok and have examples in the teenagers and staff around them.

-As a society, we’re currently ruminating a lot on toxic masculinity and the bile-like consequences of it.
+We’re ruminating heavily as a society on toxic masculinity and the bile-like consequences of it.
 Conversations deservedly often center around those who identify as female.
 But we also know that patriarchal systems have a history of rewarding ego and pride in males while crushing any sense of emotional vulnerability and openness in love.

-When roaming the grounds of Dudley, I often find myself meditating on the fact that every assailant and dictator began as a boy.
-Everyone who has watched their career crumble before them because of harmful actions to others was at one point young, innocent and curious about the world.
-Boys become men.
-Which means one of the most radical things we can do right now is simply raise better boys.
-It’s not fool-proof, it’s just a good start.
+When roaming the grounds of Dudley, I find myself meditating on the fact that every assailant and dictator began as a boy.
+Everyone who has watched careers crumble because of harmful actions to others was at one point young, innocent and curious.
+Boys become men, which means one of the most radical things we can do right now is simply raise better boys.